 Swap to Maths or STEM or go back to all job sectors

-Biologists study living things, including people, animals and plants.
+Biologists study living things, including people, animals and plants, along with the environments they live in.

 You could work: evenings / weekends / bank holidays; occasionally

-Your tasks will depend on your specialism and you could:
+Your tasks will depend on your specialism but you could:

 You may need to wear protective clothing.